Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: Marked blocks

 \begin{proposition}[Augmentation fibration in the case of non-empty boundary] Let $\cat{C}$ be a pivotal finite tensor category.
 If $(\Sigma,\Gamma)$ is a marked surface with at least one boundary component on each connected component, then the augmentation fibration \eqref{augmentationfibration} is a trivial fibration for every projective boundary label $\underline{X}$, i.e.\ in this case, the marked block has non-trivial homology only in degree zero.
 Moreover, this zeroth homology is canonically isomorphic to the vector spaces valued marked block $\ordblock_\cat{C}^{\Sigma,\Gamma} (\underline{X})$ such that the augmentation fibration takes the form of a trivial fibration

 \end{proposition}

+\begin{proof} Using the key homological algebra result from Proposition~\ref{propoitcoend} that relates homotopy coends over projective objects to morphisms into a resolution of the Lyubashenko coend, the result follows from a careful comparison of definitions.

-\begin{proof} Without loss of generality, we may assume that $\Sigma$ is a connected surface of genus $g$ with $n\ge 1$ boundary components that are all incoming.
+Let us make this precise: Without loss of generality, we may assume that $\Sigma$ is a connected surface of genus $g$ with $n\ge 1$ boundary components that are all incoming.
 Consider now the diagram (whose ingredients we will explain step by step):

 We first describe the left diagram: The lower horizontal map is the canonical isomorphism \cite[(2.12)]{jfcs} from the vector spaces valued marked block to the morphism space $\cat{C}(\underline{X}^{\otimes}, \mathbb{F}^{\otimes g} )$, where $\underline{X}^{\otimes}=X_{\sigma(1)} \otimes \dots \otimes X_{\sigma(n)}$ for some permutation $\sigma$ on $n$ letters (that is fixed by our definition of marked blocks, but not relevant for the argument because it is the same regardless of whether we consider blocks with values in vector spaces or chain complexes).
 This isomorphism is a specific sequence coming from the application of the Yoneda Lemma in the form \cite[(2.2)]{jfcs} and the relation \cite[(2.4)]{jfcs} between the coend in left-exact functors and the Lyubashenko coend.
 The upper horizontal double-headed arrow in the left diagram is a zigzag that is obtained by performing the same sequence of operations on marked blocks, but with the following replacements for \cite[(2.2)]{jfcs} and \cite[(2.4)]{jfcs}: \begin{itemize} \item Instead of \cite[(2.2)]{jfcs}, we use the canonical equivalence